Big Learning with Bayesian Methods: Scalable Algorithms

-For MC methods, if independent samples can be directly drawn from the posterior or some proposals (e.g., by using importance sampling), it will be straightforward to parallelize, e.g., by running multiple independent samplers on separate machines and then simply aggregating the samples~\cite{Wu:2012}.
+For MC methods, if independent samples can be directly drawn from the posterior or some proposals (e.g., using importance sampling), it will be straightforward to parallelize, e.g., by running multiple independent samplers on separate machines and then aggregating the samples~\cite{Wu:2012}.
 We consider the more challenging cases, where directly sampling from the posterior is intractable and MCMC methods are among the natural choices.
 There are two groups of methods.
 One is to run multiple MCMC chains in parallel, and the other is to parallelize a single MCMC chain.
 The ``multiple-chain" parallelism is relatively straightforward if each single chain can be efficiently carried out and an appropriate combination strategy is adopted~\cite{Gelman:1992,Wu:2012}.
 However, in Big data applications a single Markov chain itself is often prohibitively slow to converge, due to the massive data sizes or extremely high-dimensional sample spaces.
-Below, we focus on the methods that parallelize a single Markov chain, for which previous work can be grouped in three major categories.
+Below, we focus on the methods that parallelize a single Markov chain, under three major categories.

-{\bf Blocking}: Methods in the first category let each computing unit (e.g., a CPU processor or a GPU core) to perform a part of the computation at each iteration.
+{\bf Blocking}: Methods in this category let each computing unit (e.g., a CPU processor or a GPU core) to perform a part of the computation at each iteration.
 For example, they independently evaluate the likelihood for each shard across multiple units and combine the local likelihoods with the prior on a master unit to get estimates of the global posterior~\cite{Suchard:2010}.
 Another example is that each computing unit is responsible for updating a part of the state space~\cite{Wilkinson:2004}.
 These methods involve extensive communications and being problem specific.

-In these approaches several computing units collaborate to obtain a draw from the posterior.
+In these methods several computing units collaborate to obtain a draw from the posterior.
 In order to effectively split the likelihood evaluation or the state space update over multiple computing units, it is important to explore the conditional independence (CI) structure of the model.
 Many hierarchical Bayesian models naturally have the CI structure (e.g., topic models), while some other models need some transformation to introduce CI structures that are appropriate for parallelization~\cite{Williamson:2013}.